 Where does that leave the movie that brought that icon into mainstream consciousness, especially since plenty else that old isn’t still recognizable?
 Do things which scared and entertained audiences then still work now?
 I watched it to find out.

-What strikes me the most is, oddly, the one element that’s been referenced the most often, and yet still comes off as different from anything that came before or after, namely Bela Lugosi.
+What strikes me the most is, oddly, the one element that’s been referenced the most often by parodies, and yet still comes off as different from anything that came before or after, namely Bela Lugosi.
 While I don’t like to reference the infernal time-wasting wiki TV tropes often, it hits the nail on the head.